doctest/doctest/doc/markdown/features.md

 - colored output in the console
 - controlling the order of test execution

-This library was modeled after [**Catch**](https://github.com/philsquared/Catch) and [**lest**](https://github.com/martinmoene/lest) - especially the subcases and the expression decomposition macros.

 ## TODO for release

 - look at catch command line options (also lest)
 - sorting the test order (also RAND! and SEED!) (by file, by test suite, or both, ASC/DESC...)
 - running tests a few times
 - disabling exceptions!!!
-- rewrite internals so there aren't that many getters of static data - maybe just 1 getter of a global struct of such flags
+- rewrite internals so there aren't that many getters of static data - maybe just 1 getter of a global struct of such flags - getGlobals()
+- the library should print its version before running tests
+- print the test name on the first failed assert (or atleast the position) - like catch

 - signal handling for unix: http://www.cplusplus.com/reference/csignal/signal/
 (signals on *NIX platforms or structured exceptions on Windows)